Leaves of Absence and Withdrawals

 Note: An undergraduate student whose absence from the School of General Studies exceeds three years from their last completed term must formally reapply to the School through the GS Office of Admissions.
 A Postbac Premed student whose absence from the Postbac Premed Program exceeds one year must formally reapply to the Program.

-Re-enrollment Deadlines
+Medical Re-enrollment Checklist and Deadlines

 It is a student’s responsibility to ensure that the re-enrollment application is submitted through the Student Success Portal (including the personal statement and additional documentation, if applicable) is received by the relevant deadline.
 Late and incomplete petitions will not be considered.

-Medical Withdrawal/Leave of Absence
+Medical Withdrawal/Leave of Absence Re-enrollment Deadlines

 Return Term